arya232004/Document-Dialogue/README.md

 # Document Dialogue

 Document Dialogue is an advanced tool designed to analyze and interact with PDF documents.
-It supports multiple languages, offers detailed diagram analysis, and provides various features such as summarization, translation, text-to-audio conversion, and markmap generation for a comprehensive understanding of the content.
+It supports multiple languages, offers detailed diagram analysis, and provides various features such as summarization, translation, text-to-audio conversion, and markmap generation for a comprehensive understanding of the content along with the accuracy of text respect to context.

 ## Features